JohnFernandezR/Book-Share/README.md

 In response to the high cost of new books, the uncertainty of exchanging with strangers, and the pile of unused titles at home, we propose a web platform for trading physical books that connects readers (18+) within the same city.
 The platform helps people discover and obtain titles without buying them, broadens access to a wider variety of books, and strengthens the reading community through safe, reliable interactions.

 Our value proposition blends convenience, safety, and community.
-Each user creates a Personal Catalog by scanning a book’s ISBN to auto fill title, author, and cover; manages a Wishlist that organizes and motivates reading; and gets alerts via a Match system when someone offers a wished for book or is interested in one they offer.
-To complete the journey, the site suggests secure exchange points (libraries, cafés, cultural centers) and sends automatic notifications so opportunities aren’t missed.
+Each user creates a Personal Catalog by scanning a book's ISBN to auto-fill title, author, and cover; manages a Wishlist that organizes and motivates reading; and gets alerts via a Match system when someone offers a wished-for book or is interested in one they offer.
+To complete the journey, the site suggests secure exchange points (libraries, cafés, cultural centers) and sends automatic notifications so opportunities aren't missed.

 The UX project focuses on delivering a simple, fast, and trustworthy experience from search to meetup.
-We will measure success by the rate of completed matches, time to exchange, and user reported satisfaction.
+We will measure success by the rate of completed matches, time to exchange, and user-reported satisfaction.
 With this solution, we encourage reading habits, save money, and build community around books.

 ---

 ## 2. Team

-Carlos Cienfuegos - Support Designer
+- **Daniel Opazo** - Project Manager & Presenter

-Daniel Opazo - Project Manager & Presenter
+- **Sebastian Romero** - Analyst

-Felipe Delgado - Designer
+- **Felipe Delgado** - Designer

-John Fernandez - Support Designer
+- **Carlos Cienfuegos** - Designer

-Sebastian Romero - Analyst
+- **John Fernandez** - Designer

 ---